Swing Trade Setups: How I trade

 Why did they bounce higher?

-If you follow along, you will understand why these ended up being perfect reversal swing trade patterns.
+If you follow along, you will understand what is on these charts and why thet ended up being perfect reversal swing trade patterns.